Hollywood studios cater to comic convention's savvy fans

 "Comic-Con is very much home turf for a character and world like Wolverine," Mangold said.
 "These are fans who are extremely receptive, and I hope eager, to see the film that we've made.
 Both Hugh and I tried to respond to what fans felt in some ways was lacking in some previous efforts."

-A flurry of young adult films based on novels will be showcased, led by the second instalment of "The Hunger Games" franchise.
-Stars Jennifer Lawrence and Josh Hutcherson will attend to tease material from the upcoming "Catching Fire" film, due in theatres in November.
+A flurry of young adult films based on novels will be showcased, led by the second installment of "The Hunger Games" franchise.
+Stars Jennifer Lawrence and Josh Hutcherson will attend to tease material from the upcoming "Catching Fire" film, due in theaters in November.

 Other stars are expected to attend to the convention, including actors from Summit Entertainment's "Ender's Game" and "Divergent," and Sony's "The Mortal Instruments."
 Sequels including "The Amazing Spider-Man 2," "Kick-Ass 2," Disney Marvel's "Captain America" and "Thor" will also make anticipated returns to the convention.